 In the implementation phase of the journey, you will explore the tools through which you can make your code and content ready to be moved over to AEM as a Cloud Service.

-In the previous parts of the journey, you’ve went through getting familiar with the changes in AEM as a Cloud Service, as well as determining if your deployment is ready to be moved to the cloud with the readiness phase.
+In the previous parts of the journey, you have gone through getting familiar with the changes in AEM as a Cloud Service, and determined if your deployment is ready to be moved to the cloud with the readiness phase.

 This article continues on with advice on how to use Adobe provided tools to make sure that your code and content are ready to be moved to the cloud.